Sh0bra/SOC-Documentation/source/Splunk.md

         ```
         dpkg -i splunk-9.4.1-e3bdab203ac8-linux-amd64.deb
         ```
+        Accept the license and create an admin user.
+This user will be used to login to the Splunk web interface

         Change directory into the default bin location for Splunk.
 This is where all Splunk binaries are kept.
         ```